 Our work on behalf of ARNG goes back to 2003, when they retained us to distribute their PSAs to local cable TV systems.
 Since they also had state media coordinators who could distribute TV PSAs locally, we wrote custom software to display the TV stations in each state and the preferred dub format for each station.
 That made it easy for the dub house to replicate exactly the required number of TV dubs required in the appropriate format for each state coordinator.

 We also wrote custom software to provide TV PSA usage data for their primary target audience (18-24 year olds).
-This graph shows the total values of the campaigns we handled on their behalf.

 U.S. Coast Guard